HuaichenOvO/TravelTipsGlobal/README.md

 The website is run on [Firebase deployment](https://traveltip-3ec28.web.app/).

-A detailed explanation on business design can be found [here](https://docs.google.com/document/d/1K7ydgHkuluqRMtHdqvjduUy-H-t1VDItXyiKeXczgRQ/edit?usp=sharing).
+A detailed explanation of business design can be found [here](https://docs.google.com/document/d/1K7ydgHkuluqRMtHdqvjduUy-H-t1VDItXyiKeXczgRQ/edit?usp=sharing).

+# Features

+1. A home page with a global map and a search box that can add cities as thumbtacks to the map.

+2. A note page that can be entered by clicking the thumbtack.
+Each city corresponds to a note page.

+3. Both the cities and notes are stored in the online database and therefore support online CRUD.
+(Deleting a city is not supported yet.)

 # How to run